cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/broker-security.md

 Cloudify agent for Windows is packed with Python 2.7.9 but will not install it if Python is already installed on the host.
 {{% /note %}}

-## RabbitMQ SSL and TLS Exceptions

-Several components are not currently secured via SSL (though password authentication will still apply).
-These components are only used internally to the Manager.

-The unsecured components are:

-* Logstash
-* Riemann
-* Certain internal Manager communications

-All external communications (meaning those with agents that are deployed on compute nodes) **are** encrypted.